kerrbrittany9/SAPP/README.md

 _Users can search for a book based on author, title, or subject matter._

 ![Saved Literature Preview](src/assets/img/SavedBooks.png)
-_Saved Literature Page that displays before searching for an author.
+_Saved literature page that displays before searching for an author.
 This content remains at the bottom of the page after searching for a book by title, subject, or author.
 Users have the ability to save a book to an event using the dropdown menu._

 ## Installation Instructions